Skip to main content

 Spearman rank correlation \(2\) see whether the ranks of two variables covary often used as a non-parametric alternative to regression or correlation \(40\) ears of corn are ranked for tastiness and prettiness, see whether prettier corn is also tastier

-This page titled 7.5: Choosing the Right Test is shared under a not declared license and was authored, remixed, and/or curated by John H. McDonald via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 7.5: Choosing the Right Test is shared under a not declared license and was authored, remixed, and/or curated by John H. McDonald via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?